KaoriH/LPCalculator/README.md

 # LP Calculator

 ## Overview
-This is a simple Life Points calculator built using HTML, CSS, and JavaScript.
+This is a simple app that calculates and displays a compatibility percentage between two people.
+Built using HTML, CSS, and JavaScript.
-Users can increase or decrease the displayed number to simulate score tracking or point adjustments in games or activities.

 > 🧠 This project was created to practice basic JavaScript DOM manipulation and event handling.
 > It represents one of my early steps into interactive web development.